Connector for the Connector API

-The Intrexx Connector API defines a Java API for implementing your own Intrexx connectors, which provide external data in Intrexx via an external data group.
-In principle, the API specifies two Java interfaces that should be implemented by developers to create, read, update, and delete data records and files in the external system (known as CRUD operations).
-In addition, a metadata model is stored in the connector configuration file.
+The Intrexx Connector API defines a Java API for implementing custom Intrexx connectors that make external data available in Intrexx via an external data group.
+In principle, the API specifies two Java interfaces that developers should implement in order to create, read, update, and delete records and files in the external system (so-called CRUD operations).
+In addition, a metadata model is stored in the connector's configuration file.
 This describes the structure of the data groups (fields, relationships, settings) provided by the connector implementation.
-At runtime, the Connector API provides preconfigured clients for HTTP and OData requests that automatically perform user authentication - if required by the service - via HTTP Basic Auth or OAuth2.
-Furthermore, any Java library (e.g. JDBC, REST APIs, etc.) can be used in your own code.
+At runtime, the Connector API provides preconfigured clients for HTTP and OData requests that automatically perform user authentication—if required by the service—using HTTP Basic Auth or OAuth2.
+Furthermore, any Java library (e.g., JDBC, REST APIs, etc.) can be used in your own code.

 Quick Start Guide on GitHub

-A Quick Start Guide for the Connector for the Connector API can be found at the following link: Quick start guide for the Connector API.
+You can find a Quick Start Guide for the Connector API at the following link: Quick Start Guide for the Connector API.

 Use in Intrexx